universal-ctags/ctags/docs/optlib.rst

 ......................................................................

-Please, consider submitting your well written optlib parser to Universal-ctags.
-Your *.ctags* is a treasure and can be shared as a first class software component in Universal-ctags.
+Please, consider submitting your well written optlib parser to Universal Ctags.
+Your *.ctags* is a treasure and can be shared as a first class software component in Universal Ctags.

 Pull-requests are welcome.